randomvariable/cluster-api/docs/proposals/20191017-control-plane.md

     // +optional
     UpdatedReplicas int32 `json:"updatedReplicas,omitempty"`

-    // Total number of fully running machines, including the number of active
+    // Total number of fully running and ready control plane machines
-    // etcd cluster members when running as stacked
     // +optional
     ReadyReplicas int32 `json:"readyReplicas,omitempty"`

-    // Total number of available machines targeted by this control plane.
-    // This is the same as ReadyReplicas, but exposed to be similar to the
-    // status exposed by MachineDeployments and Deployments
-    // +optional
-    AvailableReplicas int32 `json:"readyReplicas,omitempty"`

     // Total number of unavailable machines targeted by this control plane.
     // This is the total number of machines that are still required for